CHATTAHOOCHEE NATIONAL PARK CONSERVANCY

 On August 15, 1978, the dream of local river and park advocates was realized when President Jimmy Carter, a Georgian and longtime park proponent, signed a law establishing the Chattahoochee River National Recreation Area (CRNRA).

 Congress stated in this enabling legislation that "the natural, scenic, recreation, historic, and other values of a forty-eight-mile segment of the Chattahoochee River... from Buford Dam downstream to Peachtree Creek... should be preserved and protected from developments and uses which would substantially impair or destroy them."

-CPC MISSION The mission of the Chattahoochee Parks Conservancy is to build a community of support for the Chattahoochee River National Recreation Area and promote stewardship of its cultural and natural resources.
+CNPC MISSION The mission of the Chattahoochee National Park Conservancy is to build a community of support for the Chattahoochee River National Recreation Area (CRNRA) and to promote stewardship of its natural and cultural resources.